 Public spaces belong to everyone.
 We believe downtown Indy should have vibrant and diverse gathering places, where all are welcomed.
 YOU are the key to bringing this vision to life in this community art project.

 The Mission?
 Capture Central Indiana residents’ opinions, memories and suggestions of four spaces: Monument Circle, the Canal, Georgia Street & Lugar Plaza (at the City-County Building).

 Submit below to make your voice heard!
 We accept photos, text, video, and/or audio.

-PLEASE NOTE: Submissions may be selected to be used in an audio/video art installation projected onto Monument Circle in October.
+PLEASE NOTE: Submissions may be selected to be used in an audio/video art installation.
 Please provide a phone number or email address to be contacted for additional commentary.